 What Type of Pilates Is Best for Weight Loss?

-If you are looking to lose weight you can use a BMI calculator to know your BMI.
+If you want to lose weight, you can use a BMI calculator to know your BMI.
 A BMI of more than 25 shows that the person is overweight, while over 30 indicates obesity.
 If you have no access to any of these calculators, you can do this here:

 Benefits of Pilates for Mental Health